kataras/build-a-better-web-together/using-handlerapi.md

 HandlerAPI is any custom struct which has an `*iris.Context` field and known methods signatures.

-Before continue I will liked to notice you that this method is slower than \`iris.Get\/Post...\/Handle\/HandleFunc\`.
+Before continue I will liked to notice you that this method is slower than `iris.Get, Post..., Handle, HandleFunc`.

 I know maybe sounds awful but I, my self not using it, I did it because developers used to use frameworks with 'MVC' pattern, so think it like the 'C\|Controller'.
-If you don't care about performance\(~ms\) and you like to spent some code time, you're free to use it.
+If you don't care about performance(~ms) and you like to spent some code time, you're free to use it.

 Instead of writing Handlers\/HandlerFuncs for eachone API routes, you can use the `iris.API` function.